sudevn/GST/README.md

 # How to Use ?

-This is pretty starightforward just fill in name, username, password and Year and click the required option it would hopefully start working.
+This is pretty straightforward just fill in name, username, password and Year and click the required option it would hopefully start working.